cassidoxa/bottoman/README.md

 <b>!take</b> *(user)* *(points)* - Subtracts points from a user's current total.

+<b>!pointson</b> and <b>!pointsoff</b> - These commands will toggle points-earning on and off.
+Useful if you want to run the bot while you're not streaming.

+<b>!shutdown</b> - Shuts the bot down.
+It will need to be manually restarted after using this command.

 <h2>Moderator Commands</h2>

 <b>!setreminder</b> *(reminder message)* - Sets the regular reminder message.
 Changing this to "none" will disable the reminder until it is changed to something else. *ex: !setreminder Feel free to join out discord server*